-The course will be delivered as a series of modules covering the essential practical skills of resuscitation.
+Face-to-face training will be delivered as a series of modules covering the essential practical skills of resuscitation.
 Four skill stations are based around four key management guidelines, while four sets of scenarios focus on adult collapse, child collapse, and injury.